 After all, more data = more knowledge = more power to women everywhere.
 And that’s science we can all get behind.

 P.S.
-When you test through Modern Fertility, we will ask you if you want to opt in to clinical research to help move women’s health forward!
+When you take the Modern Fertility Hormone Test, we will ask you if you want to opt in to clinical research to help move women’s health forward!
 Women’s health is a historically under-funded area of research and we’re on a mission to change that.
 We need more clinical research designed by and for women.